Geert Reuten

-Thaddeus Antonius Gerardus Maria (Geert) Reuten (born 16 April 1946 in Heerlen) is a Dutch economist and former politician.
+Thaddeus Antonius Gerardus Maria "Geert" Reuten (16 April 1946 – 29 July 2025) was a Dutch economist and politician.
 On behalf of the Socialist Party (SP) he was a senator in the First Chamber (upper house) of the Dutch parliament from June 2007 till June 2015 and again from 26 June 2018 to 11 June 2019.
-Reuten also teaches economics at the University of Amsterdam, and is internationally recognized as an expert on Marx and Hegel.
+Reuten also taught economics at the University of Amsterdam, and was internationally recognized as an expert on Marx and Hegel.

+Life and career

-Reuten studied economics and sociological economics at Erasmus University Rotterdam and at Birkbeck College of the University of London.
-He graduated in 1988 at the University of Amsterdam (UvA).
+Reuten was born in Heerlen on 16 April 1946.
+He studied economics and sociological economics at Erasmus University Rotterdam and at Birkbeck College of the University of London.
+Reuten graduated in 1988 at the University of Amsterdam (UvA).
 From 1977, he was lecturer and later professor at the UvA.
 From 2002 to 2014, he was director of the Master of Economics at the same university.
-His prominent work The Capitalist System is now also used as a textbook in University of Amsterdam for advanced BSc and MSc course.
+His prominent work The Capitalist System is now also used as a textbook in University of Amsterdam for advanced BSc and MSc courses.

-He joined in Socialist Party and since that year as the economic adviser to the party in the House.
+He joined the Socialist Party and served as the party's economic adviser in the House from that year.
 In the first election in 2007 he was elected to the Senate.
 He was sworn in on 12 June 2007.
 His term ended on 9 June 2015.
-Reuten has also been active in the alter-association Association for the Taxation of Financial Transactions for the Aid of Citizens, ATTAC.
+Reuten was also active in the alter-association Association for the Taxation of Financial Transactions for the Aid of Citizens, ATTAC.

+Reuten died on 29 July 2025 in Westhoek, at the age of 79.